US Naval Base Carolines: American missions against Japan Carolines

 From the US Naval Base Carolines the US had many missions against Japan bases in the Carolines.
-Japan's base at Truk, that the US Navy called The "Gibraltar of the Pacific, was invasion bypassed in the island hoping Pacific war efforts.
+Japan's base at Truk, that the US Navy called The "Gibraltar of the Pacific, was invasion bypassed in the island hopping Pacific war efforts.
 Truk had over 30,000 troops, seaport, five airstrips, a seaplane bases, a torpedo boat station, a submarine base and coastal artillery.
 Truk was attacked by air and had its supply lines cut off by sea, called Operation Hailstone.